CsBigDataHub/working-with-vim/pages/tao.md

 ---
 title: The Tao of Vim
-date: 2019-05-03
+layout: page
 order: 3
 ---

 # The Tao of Vim

 The underlying principle of Vim is the operator-motion pair.
 You can think of Vim as a language.
 The operator and motion are the verbs and nouns that define the action on a subject.

 For example, if you want to delete a line.
 Delete is the action, and a line is the subject.
 For Vim, `d` is the delete operator, and `_` is the line motion.